ddatunashvili/ddatunashvili/README.md

-## W38 D3si9n3r, Pyth0n D3v310p3r 4nd Pr0f3ss0r 4t i1i4 st4t3  univ3rsity
+## I am a Web Developer, Python developer, and Lecturer at Ilia State University

 <br>
 My name is Davit Datunsahvili, a passionate Front End Developer based in Georgia🇬🇪.
-My expertise lies in coding, open source technologies, and the web platform.
+My expertise lies in coding, open-source technologies, and the web platform.

-Aside from my job, I like to create and contribute to open source projects.
-That helps me to learn a ton of new stuff, grow as a developer and support other open source projects.
-Also I enjoy making programming videos on Youtube.
+Aside from my job, I like to create and contribute to open-source projects.
+That helps me to learn a ton of new stuff, grow as a developer, and support other open-source projects.
+Also, I enjoy making programming videos on YouTube.

-In my free time you can find me at billiards club 🎱
+In my free time, you can find me at the billiards club 🎱

 ## contact me: